 During the year ended December 31, 2015, the Company's operating subsidiary, Minera El Roble S.A. ("MINER"), received notice of claim from the mining authority in Colombia requesting payment of royalties related to past copper production.
 The mining authority is basing its claim on the current mining law, which is subsequent to the prevailing mining law under which MINER executed the contract regulating its royalty obligations.
 The current mining law in Colombia explicitly states that it does not affect contracts executed prior to this law entering into force.
 Therefore, the Company and its legal counsel's position is that MINER has complied rigorously with royalty payments due and called for under the current contractual obligations.
-The claim of approximately \$2,000,000 is at an administrative level and the Company will attempt to favorably resolve the claim at this level, and if necessary, will vigorously defend itself should legal action be required.
-As at December 31, 2016 and 2015, no provisions have been recorded for any potential liability arising from this matter.
+In April 2018, the Company received a revised claim of approximately \$5,000,000 (up from \$2,000,000) and additional interest and fees from the Administrative Tribunal of Cundinamarca (the "Tribunal").
+After exhausting all options to find a resolution at the administrative level, the Company will vigorously defend itself against this action before the Tribunal.
+The Company has been advised by its Colombian legal counsel that this claim lacks merit, as it is in violation of Colombian law, and that such claims may take up to ten years to reach a resolution.
+As at December 31, 2018, no provisions have been recorded for any potential liability arising from this matter.